Driving efficient, equitable and affordable health services

 Demand for health services and technologies is increasing in our region and globally.
 To meet the health and wellbeing needs of our communities, healthcare resources must be allocated efficiently and equitably.

-We evaluate proposed or actual health service changes across our Hunter New England region and beyond.
+We evaluate proposed or actual health service changes across our Hunter New England region, NSW and nationally.
 Our services provide decision-makers with evidence-based insights, equipping them with the information they need to invest into innovations that deliver the best outcomes for patients and return on investment for our community.

 Our work in health economics: